dynawo/dyn-grid-compliance-verification/docs/workshops/general_introductory_workshop.md

     * Copy an example into a chosen working directory
     * User inputs: explain what the DYD/PAR/INI files are and show a brief inspection of their content
     * Run the tool, explain briefly what the console output means
-    * Results: inspect the results directory (tree structure and its contents), show the PDF Reports
+    * Results: inspect the results directory (tree structure and its contents), show the PDF Reports & HTML curves.

 - [10 min] Preparing the inputs:
     * Explain how "dgcv generate" works